Astronomy

 The mystery is that gluons are massless particles.
 How does the strong interaction manage to trap such colossal energy in such a tiny volume?
 And above all, why do direct calculations from QCD remain so difficult, to the point that supercomputers still struggle to reproduce the exact value of this mass?

 The mass of the proton is the visible manifestation of hidden physics, that of the quantum vacuum and the most powerful force in the Universe.
-Understanding its origin is understanding how the invisible becomes matter.
+Understanding its origin means understanding how the invisible becomes matter.

-2nd Mystery: The Proton Spin Enigma
+2nd Mystery: The Enigma of the Proton's Spin

-Spin is a quantum property of particles, often (wrongly) compared to a rotation on themselves.
+Spin is a quantum property of particles, often (incorrectly) compared to a rotation on themselves.
 In the 1980s, deep inelastic scattering experiments revealed an anomaly.
 The sum of the spins of the valence quarks represented only a small fraction of the proton's total spin.

 3rd Mystery: Quark Confinement